Welcome to the Governors' page on the

 Who are our Governors?

-- Roger Bettles is our Vice-Chair, is a foundation governor and a member of the Personnel & Finance Committee
+- Roger Bettles is our Vice-Chair of Governors, is a foundation governor and a member of the Personnel & Finance Committee

 - Helen Brown is a foundation governor and a member of the Personnel & Finance Committee; Pupil Premium governor

-- Patricia Ford is a co-opted governor and a member of the Safeguarding Committee; I.T. /e-safety/GDPR champion
+- Patricia Ford is a co-opted governor and Vice-Chair of the Safeguarding Committee; I.T. /e-safety/GDPR champion

 - Ann Foster is a staff governor and sits on the Safeguarding Committee